spring-cloud/spring-cloud-connectors/spring-cloud-core/README.md

 ## Adding service connectors

-A service connector takes a `ServiceInfo` discovered by the cloud connector and converts it into the appropriate service object, such as a `DataSource` for a service definition representing a SQL database.
+A service connector consumes a `ServiceInfo` discovered by the cloud connector and converts it into the appropriate service object, such as a `DataSource` for a service definition representing a SQL database.

-Service connectors are tightly bound to the environment whose service objects they are creating; for example, some connectors in the
+Service connectors may be tightly bound to the environment whose service objects they are creating; for example, some connectors in the
 [Spring service connector](../spring-cloud-spring-service-connector) create connection factories defined by Spring Data, for use in building Spring Data templates.